Programme overview

 - If English is not your first language, you will also need at least one of the following qualifications:

-- Evidence of an overall IELTS (General or Academic) band score of at least 5 in each band; Or
+- Evidence of an IELTS (Academic) band score of at least 5 with no band score lower than 5

 Don’t meet these Academic requirements?

-If you don’t meet the academic criteria, our Bridging Education Programmes and a range of English Language programmes can help you qualify.
+- If you don’t meet the academic criteria, our Bridging Education Programmes can help you qualify.
+Apply online, and we’ll be in touch about your next steps.

 Courses and timetables